argosopentech/coding-kit/README.md

 # Coding Kit
-Kit design for teaching programming, computer science, and electronics.
+Kit designed for teaching programming, computer science, and electronics.

 [Buy on Amazon](https://a.co/g7EsZV0)